RanaShahim/Life/README.md

 - The app follows a default react app Structure.
 All the Components reside in the `Components` folder.

 ## Getting Started

+Note: You need to have node and npm installed before installing the packages and running the server.

 1. Clone the repository
 2. Install dependencies `npm i`